Membership

 Interested in Becoming a Member?

 Many people assume that they are members just because they’ve been attending a church for a certain period of time.
-On the other hand, there are people who think that they need to be invited to become members or achieve a certain ‘level’ before they’re deemed worthy.
+On the other hand, there are people who think they need to be invited to become a member or achieve a certain ‘level’ before they’re deemed worthy.
 This is not the case.
 Let me explain why there is a formal membership process and what it consists of.

 MEMBERSHIP PROCESS